 - Table/desk edge detector: turtle automatically stops when reaching the edge of the surface.

-- Tail switch: world first tail indication; with the turtle’s tail up it rests in place while the bird sings; with the turtle’s tail down it walks and
+- Tail switch: world first tail indication; with the turtle’s tail up it rests in place while the bird sings; with the turtle’s tail down it walks and the bird sings.

 - Security friction clutch